CyVerse-learning-materials/foss/docs/04_documentation_communication.md

             2. Make changes where necessary, and **add** (`git add <changed files>`), **commit** (`git commit -m "<message on changes>"`) and **push** your changes (`git push origin`).
             3. You should be prompted to logging in your GitHub account.
 Put your email **but not your password**.
 Instead, open your web browser and follow the steps below:
         2. On GitHub:
-            1. Navigate to your GitHub Settings (You can access your account Settings from the dropdown menu where your account icon is, on the top right of the screen)
+            1. Navigate to your GitHub Settings (You can access your account Settings from the drop down menu where your account icon is, on the top right of the screen)
             2. Scroll to the bottom of the left hand side menu to find *Developer settings* and open it.
             3. Click *Personal access tokens* > *Tokens (classic)*
             4. Click *Generate new token* > *Generate new token (classic)*.
 You might need to input your Authentification code if you have enabled 2FA.